Northrop B-2 Spirit: Accidents and incidents

 In February 2010, a serious incident involving a B-2 occurred at Andersen Air Force Base in Guam.
 The aircraft involved was AV-11 Spirit of Washington.
 The aircraft was severely damaged by fire while on the ground and underwent 18 months of repairs to enable it to fly back to the mainland U.S. for more comprehensive repairs.
 Spirit of Washington was repaired and returned to service in December 2013.
 At the time of the accident, the USAF had no training to deal with tailpipe fires on the B-2s.

-On the night of 13–14 September 2021, the B-2 Spirit of Georgia made an emergency landing at Whiteman AFB.
+On the night of 13–14 September 2021, B-2 Spirit of Georgia made an emergency landing at Whiteman Air Force Base.
 The aircraft landed and went off the runway into the grass and came to rest on its left side.
 The cause was later determined to be faulty landing gear springs and "microcracking" in hydraulic connections on the aircraft.
 The lock link springs in the left landing gear had likely not been replaced in at least a decade, and produced about 11% less tension than specified.
 The "microcracking" reduced hydraulic support to the landing gear.
-These problems allowed the landing gear to fold upon landing.
+These problems caused the landing gear to fold upon landing.
 The accident resulted in a minimum of $10.1 million in repair damages, but the final repair cost was still being determined in March 2022.

-On 10 December 2022, an in-flight malfunction aboard a B-2 forced an emergency landing at Whiteman AFB.
+On 10 December 2022, an in-flight malfunction aboard B-2 AV-16 Spirit of Hawaii forced an emergency crash landing at Whiteman Air Force Base.
 No personnel, including the flight crew, sustained injuries during the incident; there was a post-crash fire that was quickly put out.
-In mid-December 2022, there are no reports of what caused the malfunction, or the cost of the damage, but the incident is being investigated.
-Subsequently all B-2s have been grounded.
+Subsequently, all B-2s were grounded.
+On 18 May 2023, Air Force officials lifted the grounding without disclosing any details about what caused the incident, or what steps had been taken to return the aircraft to operation.
+In May 2024, the Air Force announced the B-2 would be divested, as it had been deemed to be "uneconomical to repair."
+Although no cost estimate was provided, the decision was likely influenced by the coming introduction of the B-21 bomber; after the B-2 crash in 2010, it took almost four years and over $100 million to return the aircraft to service because not losing one of the few penetrating bombers in the inventory was considered necessary to justify the effort.
+However, the impending arrival of the B-21 and coming retirement of the B-2 sometime after 2029 likely made USAF leaders decide it would not be worth the expense to repair it, only for it to soon be retired.